albertomariapepe/GA-ReLU/README.md

 # GA-ReLU 🌊
-*Submitted to ICLR Workshop on AI4DifferentialEquations in Science*
+*Presented at ICLR 2024, Workshop on AI4DifferentialEquations in Science*

 ## Introduction
 Many differential equations describing physical phenomena are intrinsically geometric in nature 📐.
 It has been demonstrated that the geometric structure of data can be effectively captured through networks operating in **Geometric Algebra (GA)** using multivectors.
 These networks show great promise for solving differential equations, yet GA networks remain largely uncharted territory.
 In this paper, we focus on non-linearities—a challenging aspect when applied to multivectors, as they are typically handled point-wise on each real-valued component.
 This conventional approach discards the interactions between different elements of the multivector, compromising the inherent geometric structure.
 To bridge this gap, we propose **GA-ReLU** ⚡, a GA-based approach to the rectified linear unit (ReLU), and demonstrate how it can enhance the solution of **Navier-Stokes** PDEs 🌊.